Taha-Batur-Senli/CS102_Section03_Group_03C/group/Taha_log.md

 ### ~ 03.05.2020 ~
 Today was mostly spent on choosing the pages I wanted to start with and getting a clear idea of which page linked to which other page(s).
 I began to work on our main menu and mostly completed its appearance.
 I also had a short brainstorming session with Arda that helped me get a more clear idea on how to use the searchview.

+### ~ 04.05.2020 ~
+May the fourth be with you!

+### ~ 05.05.2020 ~
+Today I continued to wok on the GUI and kept designing the main menu and making sure the buttons on the completed pages were working properly.
+I learned how to use a ViewFlipper and applied it to the main menu successfully.
+The rest of my work time was spent on testing and brainstorming with the group on how the GUI would look.
+(Happy revenge of the fifth!)

+### ~ 06.05.2020 ~
+Today we experienced several problems with the GitHub repository we are using.
+Namely, we weren't able to push our changes to GitHub.
+In the end, we decided to reorganize the repository by moving all the code in the seperate branches to the master branch and I spent time trying to solve the main problem while also working on the GUI (main menu).

 ****